 Also worthy of a mention are...

 This content is focused on Australian and New Zealand wines and free.
-Raymond uses several different scales, medals, a star rating system for a general overview and a 20 point scale for a more detailed judgement.
+Raymond, who sadly passed away in 2019, used several different scales, medals, a star rating system for a general overview and a 20 point scale for a more detailed judgement.
 So a Four Star rating is equal to 17 - 18.4 points on the 20 point scale or 85 to 92 points out of 100 which is equal to a Silver award.
 A little confusing but what I really like are Raymond's detailed descriptions of the wines tasted.